 Accruals for Self-Insurance

-Self-insurance accruals are made for certain claims associated with employee health care, workers' compensation and general liability insurance.
+Self-insurance accruals are made for certain claims associated with employee health care, workers' compensation and general liability insurance up to stop-loss coverage.
 These accruals include estimates that are primarily based on historical loss development factors.

 Shareholders' Equity